Relax into a New Dialect

 An inauthentic dialect can distract your audience from an otherwise strong performance.

 Our Dialect Training classes, available both in-person and online, help you ground yourself in a new dialect so that both you and your audience can relax into your character.
 Resident dialect teacher Page Clements uses a phonetic approach to strengthen the ear.
 Actors will have an understanding of how to use the International Phonetic Alphabet (IPA) and other tools to learn any dialect.
 Past classes include British, Irish, Scottish, and American Southern.
-COMING UP IN JULY: SCOTTISH

 Dialect Training is for you if you...